nataliapaulino/byte-by-byte/README.md

 ## How to use

-- Explore the `.sql` files to study SQL concepts, query structures, and different types of JOINs.
+- Explore the `.sql` files to study SQL concepts and query structures.
 - Since the database schema is **not included**, these examples are meant for reading and understanding SQL syntax and logic.
 - If you want to practice, you can recreate the necessary tables and data based on the queries or use online SQL playgrounds.
 - Comments inside the files explain the reasoning behind each exercise for better comprehension.

+**📂 Find SQL exercises and explanations [here](https://github.com/nataliapaulino/byte-by-byte/tree/main/sql)**
+Explore the `/sql` folder for exercises along with descriptive notes and guidance.

 ---